-A stroke occurs when a blood flow in the brain is disrupted either by a blood clot or a ruptured vessel.
+A stroke occurs when a blood vessel going to the brain is disrupted either by a blood clot or a ruptured vessel.
 This process is similar to that which occurs in a heart attack.
 Deprived of oxygen, the nerve cells in the affected area of the brain cannot function and often die.
 The parts of the body controlled by those cells are then unable to function.

 Warning Signs of Stroke: